krzysztofslusarski/jvm-gc-logs-analyzer/README.md

 # jvm-gc-logs-anylzer

 This project is a JVM log analyzer.
-It is dedicated to JVM 11 and above.
+It is dedicated to JVM 11 and above. **The logs have to be in a proper format with proper decorators**, check sections at the end for limitations and working examples.

 The project creates two artifacts:
 * **analyzer-web.jar** - web application that is deployed on [http://gclogs.com](http://gclogs.com)